rolandtamas/PlantGuard/README.md

-# PlantGuard
+# SmartGarden
-A university project for monitoring and fetching data from an autonomous gardening system
+A university project for monitoring and fetching data from an autonomous gardening system.